PHCP logotype

 Understanding The Horse’s Feet

-This easy to understand book by John Stewart, MA Vet, MB, MRCVS is good for any level of experience.
+This easy to understand book by John Stewart, MA Vet, MB, MRCVS is beneficial for any level of experience.
 The text covers the basics of equine anatomy and structures, with easy to understand photos, diagrams, and text.
 Other topics include lameness, laminitis, insulin resistance, and internal foot problems.